robbalmbra/RomBuilder/docker/README.md

 **SCP file upload**
 * SCP_USERNAME - Specifies the username to use during file transfer to the host
 * SCP_HOST - Specifies the host to connect to, e.g. `test.git.com`
-* SCP_PATH - Specifies an absolute path to upload to, e.g. `/home/robbalmbra/project/{device}/{date}/` Optional - {device} will resolve to the current device being uploaded, {date} will resolve to the current date.
+* SCP_DEST - Specifies an absolute path to upload directory, e.g. `/home/robbalmbra/project/`
+* SCP_PATH - Specifies the structure within the SCP_DEST directory, e.g `PE/{device}/{date}/`.
+Optional - {device} will resolve to the current device being uploaded, {date} will resolve to the current date.
 * SCP_LINK - Public link to where files are hosted

 **Telegram build updater**